Asbestos in the Home: Liability and Lawsuits

 If you have lung cancer or another asbestos-related illness, you may be entitled to the following:

 - Lost wages

 - Pain and suffering

-You may also be able to recover damages for the decreased value of your home due to the presence of asbestos or the cost of professional asbestos abatement.
+If you sue for breach of contract, you may also be able to recover damages for the decreased value of your home due to the presence of asbestos or the cost of professional asbestos abatement.

-Get Legal Help with Asbestos Claims
+Get Legal Help With an Asbestos Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.